forrestwparker/portfolio/README.md

 - Coming soon.

 #### [GAP](http://www.gap-system.org/)
-- A collection of functions for analyzing finite [cyclically presented groups](https://github.com/forrestwparker/tools-for-cyclically-presented-groups).
+- A [collection of functions](https://github.com/forrestwparker/tools-for-cyclically-presented-groups) for analyzing cyclically presented groups that are finite.